TRUE/FALSE at RAGTAG

 Notable non-fiction films screening at Columbia’s downtown arthouse theater, Ragtag Cinema.

-Ragtag Cinema is a project of Ragtag Film Society.
+True/False & Ragtag Cinema are projects of Ragtag Film Society.

 HALE COUNTY THIS MORNING, THIS EVENING